gvelez17/election2020/README.md

 https://www.electionreturns.pa.gov/ReportCenter/Reports. - breakdown by County
 To get precinct level results, it may be necessary to look at the county websites http://www.buckscounty.org/docs/default-source/boe/2020generalprimarycertifiedelectionresultsbypercinct.pdf?sfvrsn=64d90fef_0

+or we can wait for openelections.net to parse it and make it available.

 ### GA
 https://sos.ga.gov/index.php/Elections/current_and_past_elections_results will have links